MohitDAngrish/EagleView/readme.md

 * We can use https://github.com/rafaelpadilla/Object-Detection-Metrics repository to calculate the number of true positives, false positives and average presion for each object(person or car) for each threshold.

-* Based on business requirement we can decide the higher threshold based on the values we get, to get rid of false positives.
+* Based on business requirement we can decide the higher threshold for a particular label, to get rid of false positives.

 ## True Positives